Singh-Lab/InteracDome/README.md

 locally to find domain hits.
 General code to run this step of the pipeline can be found at
 <https://github.com/Singh-Lab/run-hmmer>.

-The output of these steps, run on BioLiP (version 2017-06-28) can be obtained by running the following steps.
+* The output of these steps, run on BioLiP (version 2017-06-28) can be obtained by running:
-**Note:** If you choose to run this domain-finding step independently, you must format the results to match the tab-delineated formatting in the file below (to run subsequent steps of the pipeline).

 ```bash
 if [ ! -d processed_data ]; then mkdir processed_data; fi
 if [ ! -d processed_data/domains ]; then mkdir processed_data/domains; fi